YuanL12/TDA_Updating_Persistence/README.md

 </p> </td>
 </tr></table>

-There is also an gif to show the optimization process:
+There is also a gif to show the optimization process:
 ![opt_rips](develop/movie.gif)